-Once a Key Adult (DSL) and their deputy/ies (DDSLs) have attended either an Operation Encompass briefing or completed the online Operation Encompass Key Adult training they will cascade the principles of Operation Encompass to all other school staff and Governors.
+The Key Adult (DSL) and their deputy/ies (DDSLs) will attend either an Operation Encompass briefing or completed the online Operation Encompass Key Adult training they will then cascade the principles of Operation Encompass to all other school staff and Governors.
 All school's staff and Governors can undertake the online training.